-I teach recorder to third, fourth, and fifth grade (about 250 students) and so I try to have separate places to post their progress on the walls.
+I teach recorder to third, fourth, and fifth grade (about 250 students total) and so I try to have separate places to post their progress on the walls.
 For several years now I’ve been using “pagodas” on the wall to track third grade growth.
 Last year fifth graders got to put their names out in the hallway with this bulletin board set up (updates for how I do fifth grade will come in a new blog post in about a week).
 For fourth grade I made this display set-up with pipe cleaners to track progress.
 It wasn’t a bad system and it looked pretty cool, but the names kept falling off the wall and the bulletin board I stuck them too didn’t hold staples very well.
 I knew I needed an update.

-Here's how it turned out!
-I’m pretty happy with it so far and the kids love it!
+Here are some pictures to show how it turned out!
+I’m pretty happy with the wall so far and the kids love it!
 It’s also a great teaching moment for the other grades because they can identify the instruments up on the wall and we can have a little chat about the recorder system, acoustic vs. electric guitars, and string instruments in general.
-Click the pictures below to enlarge.

 I hope this gives you some inspiration for your own classroom!
 If you have questions about how this works to track student growth or how I made the display please leave a comment at the end of the post.
 I’ll be happy to explain any part of the process.